rsyncOSX/rsyncuidocs/content/en/docs/advanced/Verify.md

 {{< alert color="warning" >}}

 The Verify remote function is a specialized tool designed when synchronizing two Mac computers to a single repository, excluding Git repositories.
 This functionality was developed by the author due to a personal need.
-The author utilizes two Macs for photo development and data synchronization to a remote catalog.
+The author utilizes two Macs for photo development and data synchronization to a remote folder.
 The remote repository is not a Git server, necessitating a tool to determine whether to push or pull data.

 {{< /alert >}}